 In the first Majesty, this would be the definition of your henchmen.
 They do their jobs with no concern for self-preservation.
 Two of the three guard henchmen, city and palace guards, even come dressed in red.
 The other guard, the veteran guards in blue, can replace city guards.
 They serve little actual combat purpose other than the occasional kill, being distractions for heroes, and not costing anything to replace if (or when) they die.

+In Prototype the Elite Mooks Blackwatch set up to have the marines be this, expecting them to be killed off by the thousands each week.
 Though in a Give The Dog A Bone twist, they were given the full credit for saving the people of New York from the outbreak.

 With a few exceptions, every single soldier and generic officer in Dynasty Warriors is there to get wiped out by the non-generic ones.